 It is best to put it in an area that is quiet and out of the way that the cat can access readily, a laundry or bathroom is ideal.
 I have multiple litter trays in my home for my cats.
-For more tips on getting your cat to use a litter tray, check out our blog post here.

 I have a kitten that will be an outdoor cat, when should I let them out and how can I transition them from a litter tray to going outside?

 You should ideally keep your kitten inside until they are 6 months of age, this is because they don't develop their navigational instincts until this age.
 I would definitely suggest using a harness and lead the first time you let them out, this will prevent them from taking off if for any reason they get spooked.
 It's a good idea to get your cat microchipped and registered with your details just in case.
 Your cat should naturally start to go toilet outside, but continue to keep their litter tray inside for a while, especially for night time.
 Once you feel comfortable your cat is no longer using the litter tray, you can take it away.